About the Healthy Youth Survey (HYS)

 The HYS is designed to accomplish multiple goals:

 - To deliver crucial information about the prevalence of major adolescent health risk behaviors to parents, the public, school officials, public health professionals, human service agencies and policymakers.

 - To identify trends and patterns in adolescent health status and risky behaviors, supporting the examination and evaluation of many different prevention, safety and health promotion initiatives.

 - To guide policy formation and improve program needs assessments of state agencies, local health jurisdictions, county prevention coordinators, community mobilization coalitions, and community public health and safety networks that serve youth.

 The survey also produces an analytic dataset for use by behavioral and public health researchers, and provides data to various community stakeholders for use in federal, state, local or private agency grant applications.

-The 2016 Healthy Youth Survey represents a collaborative effort of the Department of Social and Health Services' Division of Behavioral Health and Recovery (DBHR), the Department of Health (DOH), the Office of Superintendent of Public Instruction (OSPI), the Department of Social and Health Services' Division of Behavioral Health and Recovery (DBHR), the Liquor and Cannabis Board (LCB), and the contractor, Looking Glass Analytics.
+The 2018 Healthy Youth Survey represents a collaborative effort of the Health Care Authority - Division of Behavioral Health and Recovery (DBHR), the Department of Health (DOH), the Office of Superintendent of Public Instruction (OSPI), the Liquor and Cannabis Board (LCB), and the contractor, Looking Glass Analytics.